A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: Introduction

 \subsection{Outline}

-In Section~\ref{sect:omega-cat}, Section~\ref{sect:ramsey}, and Section~\ref{sect:clones} we introduce some fundamental notions and results from model theory, Ramsey theory, and universal algebra, respectively, that we need to state our results.
+In Section~\ref{sect:omega-cat}, Section~\ref{sect:ramsey}, Section~\ref{sect:clones}, and Section~\ref{sect:canonicity} we introduce some fundamental notions and results from model theory, Ramsey theory, universal algebra, and canonical functions, respectively, that we need to state our results.
 In Section~\ref{sect:ramsey} we also need a consequence of the Ramsey property of an $\omega$-categorical structure $\bA$ for the existence of independent elementary substructures of $\bA$ (Theorem~\ref{thm:indep}); this result might be of independent interest in model theory.

-The formal definition of the unique interpolation property and our first general main result about the UIP with an application to complexity classification is presented in Section~\ref{sect:uip}.
-We then present two results that facilitate the verification of the UIP in concrete settings (Section~\ref{sect:binary-uip}).
+Our general main results about the UIP with applications to complexity classification are presented in Section~\ref{sect:results}.
+In particular, we present two results that facilitate the verification of the UIP in concrete settings (Section~\ref{sect:binary-uip}).
+The proofs of these results are given in Section~\ref{sect:ext-proofs} and Section~\ref{sect:binary}, respectively.

 The applications of the general results to the spatial reasoning formalism RCC5 are in Section~\ref{sect:rcc5}, and the classification of the respective CSPs in Datalog in Section~\ref{sect:Datalog}.